jeka-dev/jeka/docs/reference/api-project.md

 # Project API

 The Jeka Project API provides a high-level interface for building Java/JVM projects.
+At the heart of this API is the `JkProject` class, which acts as the central entry point for performing build tasks.

+## Classes

 Its core classes are located in the `dev.jeka.core.api.project` [package](https://github.com/jerkar/jeka/tree/master/dev.jeka.core/src/main/java/dev/jeka/core/api/project).

-At the heart of this API is the `JkProject` class, which acts as the central entry point for performing key build tasks, including compilation, testing, resource processing, packaging, publication, and more.
-`JkProject` serves as the root of a comprehensive object-oriented structure, encapsulating all the information and behavior needed to build JVM-based projects.
+### `JkProject` class

+This class contains all the necessary definitions for building a JVM project, including source locations, build output, testing, packaging (e.g., creating JAR files), compiler settings, dependencies, and more.

-The API is designed with numerous extension points, making it highly flexible for incorporating specific or custom build behaviors.
+This class is designed with numerous extension points, making it highly flexible for incorporating specific or custom build behaviors.

-## Project Structure
+To handle all of these concerns efficiently, the class is designed with a detailed structure as follows:

 ```
 project
 +- baseDir